cisco/mindmeld/docs/source/userguide/entity_recognizer.rst

   - **All F1 and accuracy scores are low**: Entity recognition is performing poorly across all entity types.
 You may not have enough training data for the model to learn or you may need to tune your model hyperparameters.

   - **F1 weighted is higher than F1 macro**: Your entity types with fewer evaluation examples are performing poorly.
 You may need to add more data to entity types that have fewer examples.
-You could also try adding class weights to your hyperparameters.

   - **F1 macro is higher than F1 weighted**: Your entity types with more evaluation examples are performing poorly.
-Does the number of evaluation examples reflect the class distribution of your training examples?
+Verify that the number of evaluation examples reflects the class distribution of your training examples.

   - **F1 micro is higher than F1 macro**: Certain entity types are being misclassified more often than others.
-Check the class-wise statistics to identify these entity types.
+Check the class-wise statistics below to identify these entity types.
 Some entity types may be too similar to another entity type or you may need to add more training data.

-  - **Some classes are more important than others**: If some intents are more important than others for your use case, it is good to focus more on the class-wise statistics described below.
+  - **Some classes are more important than others**: If some entities are more important than others for your use case, it is good to focus more on the class-wise statistics described below.

 **Class-wise Statistics**
   |